Tuesday, 14 July 2015

 Post-facto approval of such expenditure is sought from parliament, and an equivalent amount is drawn from the consolidated fund.

-The current corpus of this Contingency fund is Rs 500 Crore. (not sure if it is still the same)
+The current corpus of this contingency fund is Rs 500 crore. (not sure if it is still the same)

 No parliamentary approval needed for such payments, except when the amounts are withdrawn from consolidated funds and kept in public account for specific expenditures (for example, road construction)

-One popular and useful measure of size of an economy is called GDP.
-When we express the size of economy, that tells us how big or small government participation is in the economy.
+One popular and useful measure of the size of an economy is called GDP.
+When we express the size of the economy, that tells us how big or small government participation is in the economy.

 TYPES OF EXPENDITURES AND REVENUES

-Revenue Receipts: These include tax receipts and non-tax receipts, such as, stamp duties, fees, &dividends , if any, from public sector undertakings.
+Revenue Receipts: These include tax receipts and non-tax receipts, such as stamp duties, fees & dividends, if any, from public sector undertakings.

-Capital Receipts: include grants received and loans recovered by the Govt. and occasional disinvestment proceeds earned by selling PSUs.
+Capital Receipts: include grants received and loans recovered by the govt. and occasional disinvestment proceeds earned by selling PSUs.
 These are called non-debt capital receipts.

-Generally the non-debt capital receipts are low, and this means that the Govt. has to borrow to cover the deficit amount.
-Therefore, borrowing is a capital receipt, albeit a debt creating capital receipt.
+Generally, the non-debt capital receipts are low, and this means that the govt. has to borrow to cover the deficit amount.
+Therefore, borrowing is a capital receipt, albeit a debt-creating capital receipt.

 TYPE OF DEFICIT: